Chavismo Blocks María Corina Machado from Venezuelan Presidential Elections: Latest Updates and Political Impact

 The legal decision comes preceded by several weeks of intimidation and persecution of Machado’s political team, which has led to the imprisonment of several of his collaborators, who are linked to alleged conspiracies to assassinate Maduro, which the Venezuelan Government has used. to say that the opposition is violating the Barbados pacts.

 It remains to be seen how the opposition will regroup in this new scenario.
 Machado has insisted that “nothing will get them off the electoral path.”
 But the options for a replacement in the leader’s candidacy, within the Unitary Platform coalition, had not yet been put on the table, at least publicly.
-From other sectors of the opposition, one that has agreed on spaces of coexistence with Chavismo, there are options that could still enter the field.
+From other sectors of the opposition, one that has agreed on spaces of coexistence with Chavismo, there are options that might still enter the field.
 The main one is Manuel Rosales, governor of the State of Zulia, who resigned from participating in the primaries, but did not abandon his presidential aspirations.
 Already in 2006, Venezuelans went to the polls in which they had to choose between Hugo Chávez and Rosales, as the last option.

 The struggle that Maduro has given with the United States, beyond the talks sponsored by Norway, should now lead to the definition of the date of elections with uncertain guarantees, on which Washington temporarily relaxed the oil sanctions that Chavismo demanded and It led to an exchange of Americans imprisoned in Venezuela for businessman Alex Saab, arrested for money laundering and accused of being one of the financial operators in the president’s entourage.